phurytw/universal-react-redux-typescript-starter-kit/README.md

 ## A bit of explanation

-Most of the code is the React/Redux application.
+Most of the code is just the React/Redux application.
 The action creators and reducers are located in the `src/modules` directory following the convention proposed [here](https://github.com/erikras/ducks-modular-redux).
 The root reducer is located in `src/reducer.ts`.

 Everything that is server side is located in `src/server.tsx` which has a single `express` application that is responsible for the Hot Module Replacement, the server side rendering, and is also itself a tiny API service for the client app.